gvwilson/sensibleadventures/gleam/gleam.md

 uncertainly.
 "Can---can you talk?"
 The crows didn't answer.

 Gleam frowned.
-On the one hand, he knew where Number One's light came from, and he hadn't been eaten alive by snarly-dogs.
+On the one hand, he knew where Number One's light came from, and he hadn't been eaten alive by clankers.
 On the other hand, he was a long way from home, and Number One's wagon was wrecked.
 It wouldn't ever bring any light to the village again.
 And it was all Gleam's fault...